EARTHING SYSTEMS GUIDE

 TT Earthing System

-• • No PME risk — lost neutral does not raise earth potential
+• No open-PEN risk — a lost supply neutral does not raise the earth potential

-• • Typical locations: rural overhead supplies, older urban properties, agricultural premises, caravan parks, marinas
+• Typical locations: rural overhead supplies, agricultural premises, caravan and camping parks, marinas, some older urban properties

 05 · Earthing Systems Guide

-The earth fault loop impedance (Zs) is the total impedance of the fault current path: from the source, through the line conductor, through the fault, and back through the earth conductor to the source.
-A lower Zs means more fault current flows, enabling faster disconnection by the protective device.
+Earth fault loop impedance is the total impedance of the fault current path: the source, the line conductor up to the point of the fault, and the protective conductor between the fault and the source.
+A lower Zs means more fault current, and more fault current means faster disconnection.

 Try Elec-Mate free for 7 days